lcalisto/workshop-spatial-graphql/README.md

 ## Filter

-To use the filter we must have an index:
+To use the filter we should have an index:

 ```sql
 CREATE INDEX ON "app_public"."municipalities"("district");
 ```

+Or simply remove option `--no-ignore-indexes` from CLI.
+Be carefull, this action can lead to expensive access due to missing indexes.
 ## smart tags
 https://www.graphile.org/postgraphile/smart-tags/